enso-org/enso/doc/design/runtime/graalvm.md

   polyglot repl based around Luna.
 Take a look at `polyglot - shell`.

 Sit down with Chris in London with some concrete code and examples.

+## A Design Based on GraalVM

+- The parser remains in Haskell.
+- The backend works on AST changesets instead.
+- The compiler is written in Scala using Truffle, implementing the following set of processes:
+  + Ingestion: Transformation of AST to Graal internal AST.
+  + Desugaring: Removal of all syntax sugar from the expressions to create a core language.
+  + Typechecking: Typechecking of the core language.
+  + Optimisation: Optimisation of the core language.
+  + Interpretation: Using GraalVM.

+Roadmap:

+1. Write up a specification of the runtime, type system, and syntax.
+2. WD fixes the parser for the new syntax including markers, double rep, and AST printing.
+3. Build the first version of the GraalVM backend to operate in a standalone fashion, with no interactivity.
+This will have no standard library support.
+4. Build the standard library, initially focusing on the basics, HTTP, and the primary interchange formats (JSON and YAML).
+5. Design the IDE protocol and implement the necessary introspection functionality.
+The messages should only be implemented enough to support the Luna Studio use-cases.
+6. Implement the caching in earnest.
+7. Implement the typechecker and rework caching as needed.
+8. Implement the necessary sets of optimisation passes in GraalVM.